ECF/Py4j-RemoteServicesProvider/README.md

 ### Python Impl of OSGi Bundle and Service Layers

-A full Python implementation of OSGi bundle and service layer, with Remote Services and Remote Service Admin implementations built-in is also available via the [iPopo](https://ipopo.readthedocs.io/en/1.0.1/) project.
+A full Python implementation of OSGi bundle and service layer, with Remote Services and Remote Service Admin implementations built-in is also available via the [iPopo v3](https://ipopo.readthedocs.io/en/v3/foreword.html) project.

 LICENSE
 =======